Optimal Decision Making Under Strategic Behavior: Experiments on Synthetic Data

 \section{Experiments on Synthetic Data}

-In this section, we focus on general costs and evaluate our (parallel) iterative algorithm (Algorithm~\ref{alg:iterative}).
-We first consider several examples of feature distributions and costs and look at the structure of the decision policies our iterative algorithm finds and the feature distributions it induces.
-Then, we compare the utility achieved by the decision policies found by our algorithms and those found by several baselines under both outcome monotonic and general costs.
-Finally, we compare the running time and number of iterations to termination of our iterative algorithm and the parallel iterative algorithm.
-Refer to Appendix~\ref{app:synthetic-experiments-dp} for additional experiments on outcome monotonic costs and a evaluation of our dynamic programming algorithm (Algorithm~\ref{alg:dp} in Appendix~\ref{app:dp-algorithm}).
+In this section, we evaluate both our dynamic programming algorithm (Algorithm~\ref{alg:dp}) and our iterative algorithm (Algorithm~\ref{alg:iterative}) on outcome monotonic and general costs.
+We first compare the utility achieved by the decision policies found by our algorithms and those found by several competitive baselines.
+Then, we compare their computational complexity both in terms of running time and number of rounds (or iterations) to termination.